Joseph Ambrose Murray

 - Died October 19, 2001 in San Clemente, CA USA

-The New York Yankees had signed Murray as an amateur free agent in 1940 and the left-hander would spend his first three seasons (1940-42) with four different clubs, building a 35-25 record with a 3.70 ERA.
-Joe would then be inducted into the United States Military and spend the next three years (1943-45) with the Navy during World War II.
+The New York Yankees had signed Murray as an amateur free agent in 1940 and the left-hander spent his first three seasons (1940-1942) with four different clubs, building a 35-25 record with a 3.70 ERA.
+Joe was then inducted into the United States Military and spent the next three years (1943-1945) with the Navy during World War II.

-After returning from the service, Joe would have three good years.
-He led the class B Colonial League with a 2.34 ERA in 1947 while going 12-7 and he also won 15 games for West Palm in 1949.
-Joe would be chosen for the 1950 All-Star team in the Florida International League, with his career year performance, before his call from the Athletics.
-He would bring a 55-53 post-war record to the show.
-After his short stay with the A's, he would go back to the minors and play three more years (1951-53) but would not have another winning season.
-Murray would finish out his eleven active years in the minor leagues with a 111-113 record and a 3.87 ERA.
+After returning from the service, Joe had three good years.
+He led the class B Colonial League with a 2.34 ERA in 1947 while going 12-7 and he also won 15 games for West Palm Beach in 1949.
+Joe was chosen for the 1950 All-Star team in the Florida International League, with his career-year performance, before his call from the Athletics.
+He brought a 55-53 post-war record to the Show.
+After his short stay with the A's, he went back to the minors and played three more years (1951-1953) but did not have another winning season.
+Murray finished out his eleven active years in the minor leagues with a 111-113 record and a 3.87 ERA.

-Not wanting to quit just yet, Murray would try his hand at managing with the Wytheville Statesmen of the class D Appalachian League in 1954.
-Joe was one of three men that tried the job but the Statesmen finished last in the league with a 36-82 record.
+Not wanting to quit just yet, Murray tried his hand at managing with the Wytheville Statesmen of the class D Appalachian League in 1954.
+Joe was one of three men who took on the job but the Statesmen finished last in the league with a 36-82 record.
 This was it for Murray and he chose to leave baseball, going to work for the Union Carbide Steel Company in Niagara Falls, NY.